Seán McCaughey: Background

-McCaughey was born in Aughnacloy, County Tyrone in 1915 and in 1921 his family moved to Ardoyne in Belfast.
-McCaughey was Adjutant-General of the IRA and Officer Commanding (O/C) of its Northern Command.
+In December 1939 McCaughy was arrested and imprisoned at the Curragh Camp, being released in 1940 he returned to the Northern Command of the IRA.
 McCaughey was held in high regard and was considered to be one of the best officers of the northern IRA.
 At the time of his arrest in Rathmines, Dublin on 2 September 1941 he was acting Chief of Staff.

-Trial and Imprisonment
+Military Trial, Imprisonment and Death

 In September 1941 he was found guilty by a Dublin court of having detained and assaulted Stephen Hayes, IRA Chief of Staff who was accused of being a spy for the Irish Free State government.
+Hayes escaped and later testified against McCaughey at a Military Court.
 McCaughey was sentenced to death by firing squad.
 His sentence was commuted to a life sentence of penal servitude.

-Imprisoned in Portlaoise Prison (24 July 1941), McCaughey refused to wear prison clothes, was kept in solitary confinement and spent nearly five years naked except for a blanket.
+Imprisoned in Portlaoise Prison (24 July 1941), McCaughey joined other IRA prisoners in the ongoing strip strike.
+Refusing to wear a criminal's prison clothes, he was kept in solitary confinement and spent nearly five years naked except for a blanket.
 This form of resistance by Irish Republican prisoners was used in the 1980s Blanket protest in the Maze prison (also known as "Long Kesh") and the HM Prison Armagh (women's prison) in Northern Ireland.
 McCaughey and other Irish Republican prisoners endured years of hardships: "Sitting month after month, year after year in bleak solitary cells, they were taken out once a week for a bath, and for the rest of the week lived the life of an animal trapped in a burrow...That they did not go mad is a remarkable comment on mans capacity for survival."
+During his almost five years in Portlaoise McCaughey was never permitted to have visitors.

 McCaughey commenced a hunger strike on 19 April 1946.
 After 10 days, he stopped taking water and died on 11 May 1946, the twenty-third day of his protest.
-An inquest was held in the prison at which the prison doctor admitted that during his four and a half years of imprisonment that McCaughey had never been allowed out in the fresh air or sunlight and that "he would not treat his dog the way Seán McCaughey had been treated in Portlaoise."
+An inquest was held in the prison at which the prison doctor admitted that during his over four and a half years of imprisonment that McCaughey had never been allowed out in the fresh air or sunlight and that "he would not treat his dog the way Seán McCaughey had been treated in Portlaoise."

-Sean McCaughey was buried in a family grave in Milltown Cemetery which is under the care of the National Graves Association, Belfast.
+Sean McCaughey's funeral cortege passed through large crowds in the streets of Dublin and proceeded north to Belfast where it was met by thousands of mourners at Holy Cross Church, Ardoyne.
+McCaughey was buried in a family grave in Milltown Cemetery, which is under the care of the National Graves Association, Belfast.